What is Automated Prompt Engineering?

 The Need for Automatic Prompt Engineering

-As AI applications become more widespread and complex, the limitations of manual prompt engineering are becoming increasingly apparent.
-These key challenges drive the need for automated prompt engineering: scaling issues and the demand for consistent, high-quality outputs.
+As AI applications become more widespread and complex, the limitations of manual prompt engineering become increasingly apparent.
+Two key challenges drive the need for automated prompt engineering: scaling issues and the demand for consistent, high-quality outputs.

 1. Language models are complex and non-deterministic, meaning the same prompt might yield different results each time.
 You need to understand how language models work and the specific quirks of the model they are using, such as GPT-3 or PaLM.
 Each model has its own set of biases, strengths, and limitations.